sujato/drafts/cullavagga-transcription.md

 Dear Sir or Madam,

+Re: Scanning and digitizing the Cullavagga

 It was with great delight and not a little surprise that I came across an ancient manuscript of the Pali Cullavagga in the National Library in Colombo recently.
 As soon as I saw it I recognized its great value and interest for studying Pali and Buddhism and realized the need for a digital edition of the text for use by Pali scholars.
 With this letter I would like to propose to you the establishing of a project to do just that.

 But first, a little background.
 My name is Bhante Sujato, and I am an Australian bhikkhu, ordained in 1994 in the Ajahn Chah tradition in Thailand.
 Since 2005 I have been running a website called SuttaCentral, which gathers early Buddhist texts in Pali, Sanskrit, Chinese, and Tibetan.
 Recently I spent over two years in retreat in Taiwan, during which time I completed a full translation of the four main Pali *nikāyas* into English.